 The Summer Institute for the Gifted is a program of the National Society for the Gifted & Talented, (NSGT), a not-for-profit 501(c)(3) organization created to enable and empower gifted, talented, and high potential youth, in the United States and abroad, to celebrate and maximize their unique potential through membership in the National Society for the Gifted and Talented.

-Now in our 29th year of providing programs for academically talented and gifted students, we are more committed than ever to our incredible students.
-In this 2013 catalog, you will find information about our campuses, our programs and services, and, most importantly, our courses.
-As you read through this information, we think you will become as excited as we are about SIG as our programs are thoughtfully designed for gifted, creative, and academically talented students, resulting in the transformational SIG experience.
+In this catalog, you will find information about our campuses, our programs and services, and, most importantly, our courses.
+As you read this information, we think you will become as excited as we are about SIG, as our programs are intentionally designed for gifted, creative, and academically talented students, resulting in the transformational SIG experience.

 Children of all ages have a natural curiosity about their immediate environment and, as they grow, the larger world that surrounds them.
 The more intellectually gifted they are, the greater is their hunger for learning.
 The SIG programs represent an exceptional opportunity for young boys and girls to satisfy their intellectual curiosity and ability to learn new ideas and skills.
 Surrounded by a group of equally talented peers and dedicated teachers, they can experience the joyous feeling that comes with stimulating readings, discussions, hands on projects, and informal play.
 It is well documented that children are the most open to learning at an early age and can absorb the greatest amount of new information and concepts.
 This dynamic is the foundation on which the SIG programs have been developed.